-British officials and historians might have dubbed the revolt as a mere mutiny staged by errant sepoys, but in its true essence, the revolt of 1857 was by far India’s First War of Independence, one which brought together Indians from all rungs of society – from the royals and noblemen to peasants and artisans, and even the courtesans of Lucknow.
+British officials and historians might have dubbed the revolt as a mere mutiny staged by errant sepoys, but in its true essence, the revolt of 1857 was India’s first war of Independence, one which brought together Indians from all rungs of society – from the royals and noblemen to peasants and artisans, and even the courtesans of Lucknow.

-This Independence day let’s take a look at some of the hotspots of the original war of Indian Independence.
+This Independence Day let’s take a look at some hotspots of the original war of Indian independence.

 Jhansi is inextricably linked to its valiant hero, Rani Laxmi Bai, whose nerve and daring in the face of the British forces is stuff of legends.
 One must visit The Rani Mahal, once the home of Rani Laxmi Bai, and now a museum and a striking specimen of typical Bundelkhandi architecture.
 The Ganesh Mandir, where Rani Laxmi Bai and Gangadhar Rao were joined in holy matrimony, has been and still is a major pilgrimage site.
 Another site associated with Laxmi Bai is the Gangadhar Rao ki Chhatri, a memorial built by the queen for her deceased husband.
 The Jhansi Fort, built in the early 17th century and situated on a hilltop with spectacular views, is also a must-see.

 It was on June 27, 1857 that Caunpore witnessed one of the bloodiest spectacles in the history of Indian independence.
 Those who survived the event at Satti Chaura Ghatthe, lost their lives in Bibighar.
 Now renamed Nana Rao Ghat after Nana Sahib of Peshwa who led the bloody rebellion here, the Sati Chaura or Massacre Ghat, is a must-visit for history buffs.